How Artificial Intelligence (AI) can be used in Supply Chain Management

 A Path Forward

-There are other options you should weigh when evaluating your next steps.
+There are options you should weigh when evaluating your next steps.
 Investing in supplier diversity or sustainability are both important avenues to consider.

 Both offer numerous advantages and should certainly be included on your roadmap, but pound for pound, nothing can give a boost to your supply chain (and supplier risk) management efforts quite like AI can.